THE ESSENTIAL SEOUL GUIDE

 A sea of LED roses come to life at night at Dongdaemun Design Plaza

 Museums & Galleries

-While there are many museums and galleries in Seoul, our essential Seoul city guide has you covered with two of the most notable.
+While there are many museums and galleries in the city, our essential Seoul guide has you covered with two of the most notable.

 To learn more about the Korean War, as well as Korea’s warfare history in general, head to the War Memorial of Korea.
 It’s an interesting and informative museum, with some impressive statues and memorials outside.

 For an interesting mix of traditional and modern art, with some outstanding installations and architecture, head to the Leeum Samsung Museum of Art.
 You can check out the impressive sculptures dotted around the grounds for free, or head inside to explore the permanent and revolving exhibitions.
 Tickets are 10,000 (half price on the last Wednesday of each month) and it’s closed Mondays.

 Sculptures in the grounds of the Leeum Samsung Museum of Art

 Next up for our Seoul guide, time to get outdoors and soak up some amazing views.
 Despite being a thriving metropolis, Seoul has a ton of hikes on its doorstep.
 This is a nation of outdoor enthusiasts after all.

 For some inner-city hiking (nothing too strenuous), head to the ever popular Namsan Park.
 You can skip the cable car and walk up to the peak, then head all the way to the top of N Seoul Tower for an even better view.
 You can walk up the north side from the steps near the lower cable car station (closest subway stations Myeongdong or Seoul Station), or up the slightly rougher trail on the south side from HBC area (Noksapyeong station).
 It’s a good idea to go up one and down the other, checking out the vibrant areas of Myeongdong and HBC before/after.
 It shouldn’t take you more than around 30 minutes to reach the peak.